-The Arabic Program offers an integrated way of studying Arabic language and aspects of Arab culture.
+The Arabic Studies program offers an integrated way of studying Arabic language and aspects of Arab culture.
 Beyond studying the language itself, students also have the opportunity to acquire a significant amount of knowledge about the nature of living, seeing, acting and interacting in the 'Arab way'.
 With the development of students' language proficiency, there will be a growing emphasis on reflection on, as well as critical awareness and discussion of issues related to Arabic literature and the realms of history, Arab society and religion in the Arab World.

 Students who complete this major will: